Public Safety

 There are currently only 4 school resource officers for over 11,000 students and staff at 21 Great Falls Public Schools.
 SROs play an important role in mentoring youth and proactively deterring crime and conflict at our schools.

-The Great Falls Public Safety Levy will allow hiring of two additional SROs to help protect our schools, students, and teachers.
+The Great Falls Public Safety Levy would have allowed the hiring of two additional SROs to help protect our schools, students, and teachers.

 Why do we need a Public Safety Levy?

 Due to the growth of our city, the natural increase in inflation, and limits on tax revenue funding that are accessible by law, a public safety levy is the only option to provide funding.
-The Great Falls Public Safety Levy will cost approximately $280.11 a year for a home with an assessed market value for tax purposes of $200,000 if milled to the maximum.
-The mills will provide important funding to allow fire, police, court, and legal services to adequately address the current and growing public safety needs in Great Falls.
+The Great Falls Public Safety Levy would have cost approximately $280.11 a year for a home with an assessed market value for tax purposes of $200,000 if milled to the maximum.
+The mills would have provided important funding to allow fire, police, court, and legal services to adequately address the current and growing public safety needs in Great Falls.

 How will the Levy impact our Public Safety?